agoncalvesos/cordova-plugin-trapeze/README.md

 1. Using a preference named `TrapezeConf` in your application that is a Base 64 encoded string, with the contents of the yaml configuration file
 2. By having a file named `trapeze-conf.yaml` in the path of your application, for the platform.
 Example for an android cordova app - if your cordova app is in folder `x`, this file should be in `x/platforms/android/trapeze-conf.yaml`.

+Trapeze also supports [Environment Variables](https://trapeze.dev/docs/Operations/getting-started#variables-and-environment-variables).
+This variables can be passed via a preference named `TrapezeVars`.
+For example TrapezeVars="{'ASSOCIATED_DOMAINS':['domain1.pt','domain2.pt']}".
+The ASSOCIATED_DOMAINS will be used inside the trapeze-conf.yaml file.

 You can learn more about writting configuration files for trapeze in [here](https://trapeze.dev/docs/Operations/getting-started#writing-configuration-files).

 Features are: